 Sikh festivals revolve around anniversaries of the 10 Gurus who developed the beliefs of Sikhism.
-All the Sikh Gurus taught the message of compassion, love, dedication, hard work, worship of one God, and commitment to peace and harmony for all the peoples of the world.
-Their birthdays, called Gurpurab, are occasions for celebration and prayer.
+All the Sikh Gurus taught the message of compassion, love, dedication, hard work, worship of one God, and commitment to peace and harmony for all people of the world.
+Their birthdays, called Jayanti, Gurpurab or Prakash Utsav, are occasions for celebration and prayer.

-First Parkash (opening ceremony) of the Guru Granth Sahib, the Sikh scriptures, is observed on September 1 on the Gregorian calendar.
-The Guru Granth Sahib, or Adi Granth, is an anthology of prayers and hymns compiled by the fifth Sikh guru, Arjan Dev ji, and includes words and verses spoken by the 10 Sikh Gurus and other saints.
-Sikhs regard the Granth as the final, eternal living Guru and successor to the human Gurus.
+First Parkash (opening ceremony) of the Sri Guru Granth Sahib, the principal Sikh scripture, is observed on September 1 on the Gregorian calendar.
+The Granth, or Adi Granth, is an anthology of prayers and hymns compiled by the fifth Sikh guru, Arjan Dev Ji, and includes words and verses spoken by the 10 Sikh Gurus and other saints.

-When Guru Arjan finished compiling the Granth, with 1430 pages and 5864 verses, he placed it in the newly built Harmandir Sahib (Golden Temple) in Amritsar, India.
-He performed the first parkash there on August 30, 1604.
+When Guru Arjan finished compiling the Adi Granth, with 1430 pages and 5864 verses, he placed it in the newly built Harmandir Sahib in Amritsar.
+He performed the first parkash there on 1 Bhadon Sudi, Samvat 1661—August 30, 1604.
+The Adi Granth was a turning point for the Sikh faith, marking a separation from Hinduism and Islam.

 Installation of the Guru Granth Sahib – October 20